 And as befitting Exalted, they implore you to no particularly destructive behavior, although much of their abilities are Lovecraftian Superpower in nature.
 Really, the trouble comes from the fact that to push to a higher level Charm of a Dark Path then usual, a Dragon King has to fail a Virtue roll, and that ceases to be an issue if he does the hard work of actually learning the Charm for real in the first place.

-- Deader Than Dead: The vast majority of the Dragon Kings are gone forever, permanently destroyed and unable to reincarnate following the Primordial War.
+- Deader than Dead: The vast majority of the Dragon Kings are gone forever, permanently destroyed and unable to reincarnate following the Primordial War, with even more having their souls shredded by the Wyld during the Contagion.

 - Enlightenment Superpowers: Their signature Charm paths, the Ten Prehuman Paths of Enlightenment, are possibly the most straight example of this trope in the setting; based on a combination of religious magic and raw elemental power, they're based on the four Virtues and the Dragon Kings primarily practiced them for growing wiser, and generally functioned as increasingly more sophisticated ways of interacting with the world.
 Curiously, the Dragon Kings are pretty unique in the setting as being one of the few beings who actually have enlightenment as a specific trait of their powers; the Charms of spirits are basic expressions of what they are, while Exalted Charms are outgrowths of their abilities, and so on.